anishbasnetAB/Quant_dev_prep/Phase 1/C++/notes/notes.md

 * Use `std::` to access items like `cout`, `cin`, `vector`, etc.
 * Avoid global `using namespace std;` in large codebases for safety.

-Would you like a visual diagram of `std` and how namespaces work under the hood?